 - Raw honey (optional)

 - Add grains to a wide-mouth glass quart-sized jar.
-Fill with 2 cups water.
-Add 2 tablespoons whey or pickle brine to kickstart fermentation.
+Fill with 500 ml (2 cups) water.
+Optionally you can add a tablespoon (15 ml) of sauerkraut juice or pickle brine to kickstart fermentation.

-- You should start to see bubbles forming in the glass, and it will take on that characteristic “sour” smell.
+- You should start to see bubbles forming in the glass, and it will take on a characteristic “sour” smell.

-- Bring 1 cup of water with a pinch of salt to a boil.
+- Bring 250 ml (1 cup) of water with a pinch of salt to a boil.

-- Add half the soaked grains (6-8 ounces by volume or about 10 heaping tablespoons) to the water.
+- Add half the fermented grains (6-8 ounces by volume, about 6 heaping tablespoons) to the water.

 - Lower heat to medium and simmer 5-7 minutes.
 Stir frequently, being mindful not to let the bottom burn!
 When there’s no extra liquid sitting on top, it’s ready.

-- Pour into a bowl over sliced fresh or dried fruit, raw honey, and/or butter.
+- Pour into a bowl over sliced fresh or dried fruit, raw honey, and/or fat or butter.
 Grate fresh cinnamon or nutmeg on top.